I know why baby Charlie gives me rage.

 I thank the friends who ghosted, all the men who ghosted and those sparse fake love stories that were really just fear chasing wind.

-I thank the rare instinct I had to try and accept new things.
+I thank the rare instinct I have to try and accept new things.

 I thank my mother.